 - LSP: Transactional relationship, with the LSP making its money on the buy-sell spread.

-- Managed TMS: Fully transparent strategic relationship where the LSP passe through the logistics costs, then adds a monthly fee based on volumes and service.
+- Managed TMS: Fully transparent strategic relationship where the LSP passes through the logistics costs, then adds a monthly fee based on volumes and service

 As a reminder, the below chart outlines all the functions performed by a 3PL in their full managed logistics program.
 As you read through the chart, know services can be added and subtracted to fit a shipper’s exact requirements.